rqlite/rqlite/DOC/FAQ.md

 On top of that, rqlite provides strong guarantees about what state any copy of that data is in, with respect to a special node called the _leader_.
 That is where Raft comes in.
 It prevents divergent copies of the data, and ensures there is an "authoritative" copy of that data at all times.

 ## Why would I use this, versus some other distributed database?
 rqlite is very simple to deploy, run, and manage.
 It's lightweight.
 It's a single binary you can drop anywhere on a machine, and just start it.
 This makes it very convenient.
 It takes literally seconds to configure and form a cluster.
+With rqlite you have complete control over your database infrastructure, and the data it stores.

 That said, it's always possible it's _too_ simple for your needs.